Moxa-Linux/mxu11x0/readme.txt

        3.3.2 Load the MOXA driver

-          The driver will be loaded automatically while pluging the UPort 1110/1130/1130I/1150/1150I or USB console cable
-          into you PC.
+          The driver will be loaded automatically while pluging the UPort into you PC.
 Besides, you can load the driver manually.

           # modprobe mxu11x0